isomerpages/nlb-biblioasia/_oct-2006/Journey of Faith: Haj Pilgrimage in the Malay Archipelago Before the 20th Century.md

 <img style="width:30%" src="/images/vol-2-issue-3/Journey%20of%20faith/hikayat_ HT.jpg">
 <div style="background-color: white;"><i>Hikayat Hang Tuah.
 All rights reserved, Malaya Publishing House</i>.</div>

-According to&nbsp;_Hikayat Hang Tuah_, Hang Tuah’s pilgrimage was coincidental, for his ultimate quest was the quasi-mythical empire of Rome, and his imperial mission was to establish ties with the King of Rome and purchase weaponry.
+According to_Hikayat Hang Tuah_, Hang Tuah’s pilgrimage was coincidental, for his ultimate quest was the quasi-mythical empire of Rome, and his imperial mission was to establish ties with the King of Rome and purchase weaponry.
 On his way to Rome, Hang Tuah called at Mecca just at the time when the Haj season was about to begin, and so he joined the pilgrims there for Haj.
 This is unlike other Islamic kingdoms in Indonesia whose kings consciously planned missions to Mecca with the desire to be conferred the title “Sultan” by the Great Sheriff (Syarif Besar).
 Their actions could be prompted by the belief that only the Great Sheriff, with his control over the holy cities of Mecca and Medina, had the spiritual authority to bestow supernatural aura and power on Islamic kingdoms, although there was no such tradition in Mecca.
 In 1630s, competition between the King of Banten and the King of Mataram led each of the kingdoms to send holy missions to Mecca.
 The mission from Banten returned in 1626, while that from Mataram arrived home in 1641.

 The King of Makassar also sought the title of Sultan from the Sheriff of Mecca.
 It is more than likely that the individuals in these missions, following Hang Tuah’s example, would take the opportunity of their presence in Mecca to perform Haj.